verida/markdown-notes-demo/README.md

 Markdown demo note is a Decentralized Note  App which integrates with the verida datastore library and Verida Vault  that allows users to save encrypted notes to their database.

+### Support
+[Join our Discord](https://discord.gg/YzW3ku6ZvB) to tell us about what you are building and for support.

 ## Tools

 ------